 A proposal to limit fireplace use became reality a while back as the South Coast Air Quality Management District board voted unanimously “to impose hefty fines on homeowners who burn wood in fireplaces on high-pollution days during winter months — usually about two dozen days,” according to the L.A.
 Times.

 Plus: “Builders will be banned from installing wood-burning fireplaces in new homes, and it will be illegal to buy and install one when remodeling a home.
 Gas-burning fireplaces will be allowed.”

 But let’s look at the design opportunities here.

 What can you do with an increasingly obsolete fireplace?

-• Take it out and allow the sun to warm the house (check this out)
+- Take it out and allow the sun to warm the house (pictured here)

 Any more ideas?

 (Photo: Washington Post)